tasn/webext-signed-pages/README.md

 # Attribution

-Icons are based on the folowing icons:
+Icons are based on the following icons:

 * Shield made by [Smashicons](https://www.flaticon.com/authors/smashicons) and licensed as [CC 3.0 BY](http://creativecommons.org/licenses/by/3.0/)
 * Checked made by [Eleonor Wang](https://www.flaticon.com/authors/eleonor-wang) and licensed as [CC 3.0 BY](http://creativecommons.org/licenses/by/3.0/)